What does my ID and proof of funds have anything to do with my conveyancing in St Ives? What am I being asked for?

-I have paid off my mortgage with Aldermore.
-I assume I don't need a St Ives solicitor on the Aldermore panel to discharge the mortgage at the Land Registry.
+I have today made my last payment due on my mortgage with Virgin Money.
+I assume I don't need a St Ives solicitor on the Virgin Money panel to discharge the mortgage at the Land Registry.
 Please confirm.

-If you have finished paying off your Aldermore mortgage, they may send you evidence showing that you have paid it off.
+If you have finished paying off your Virgin Money mortgage, they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
-The Land Registry need to see this evidence before they will remove the Aldermore mortgage from the register.
-Aldermore, and any evidence they send you, will determine the action you need to take.
+The Land Registry need to see this evidence before they will remove the Virgin Money mortgage from the register.
+Virgin Money, and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage:

 - but are not moving to another property

-- where Aldermore has sent the Land Registry the discharge electronically, and
+- where Virgin Money has sent the Land Registry the discharge electronically, and

-- Aldermore has instructed the Land Registry to do so
+- Virgin Money has instructed the Land Registry to do so

-Nottingham have agreed my home loan in principle, my bid on a apartment in St Ives has been accepted, what are the next steps?
+TSB have agreed my home loan in principle, my bid on a house in St Ives has been agreed to, now what?

-The estate agent will wish to know who your solicitors are (be sure the lawyers are on the lender’s panel).
-Telephone Nottingham or the financial adviser and finalise any appropriate documentation.
-Nottingham will instruct a valuer who will get in contact with the selling agent or seller to schedule a slot for the valuation to happen.
-Once carried out (assuming no problems) it takes approximately a week to receive the mortgage offer.
-Nottingham will send the offer to you and your lawyers.
-The legal work will then take it’s course according the nature and complexity of the conveyancing in St Ives.
+The estate agent will want to know who your solicitors are (ensure that the conveyancers are on the bank’s approved list).
+Call up TSB or the financial adviser and finalise any relevant paperwork.
+TSB will instruct a valuer who will get in contact with the selling agent or vendor to schedule an appointment.
+Once carried out (assuming no problems) it takes approximately a fortnight for the mortgage offer to be issued.
+TSB will issue the offer to you and your conveyancers.
+The transaction will then take it’s course according the nature and complexity of the conveyancing in St Ives.